microsoft/DirectX-Specs/d3d/MeshShader.md

 use `CheckFeatureSupport` to query `D3D12_FEATURE_DATA_D3D12_OPTIONS8` for `MeshShaderPipelineStatsSupported` before using Pipeline Statistics to evaluate mesh shader or amplification shader data.

-This query will return true on all drivers past the Iron release that support Mesh Shaders.
+This query returns true on all drivers past the Windows 10 May 2021 Update release that support Mesh Shaders.

 This can be done as follows:
 ```c++